Intervention/gif/README.md

 ![build](https://github.com/Intervention/gif/actions/workflows/build.yml/badge.svg)
 [![Monthly Downloads](https://img.shields.io/packagist/dm/intervention/gif.svg)](https://packagist.org/packages/intervention/gif/stats)

+Intervention GIF is a PHP encoder and decoder for the GIF image format that does not depend on any image processing extension.

+Only the special `Splitter::class` class divides the data stream of an animated GIF into individual `GDImage´ objects for each frame and therefore depend on the GD library.

 ## Installation

-You can install this package easily with [Composer](https://getcomposer.org/).
-Just require the package with the following command:
+You can easily install this package using [Composer](https://getcomposer.org).
+Just request the package with the following command:

 ```bash
 composer require intervention/gif